slamora/brackets-wiki/Preferences-System.md

 `definePreference` returns a Preference object which allows you to listen for change events.

-### Code Hints for Preference.
+### Code Hints for Preferences
 All the preferences defined are available as code hints in `brackets.json` and `.brackets.json` unless they are excluded.
 You can additionally configure code hint descriptions to each of the preference entry.
-See. this page for more details.
+See. [this page](https://github.com/adobe/brackets/wiki/preferences-code-hints-for-developers) for more details.

 ### Change Events